esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Marcys general suggestion to do:
 1. Highlight existing accessibility issues (to leadership)  that needs fixing as a first response
-2. After identifying known issues and developing a plan for fixing them (and of course also while continusly testing
+2. After identifying known issues and developing a plan for fixing them (and of course also while continuously testing for new issues), it will be easier to answer the compliance question.

+#### Qualities For Creating a Culture of Accessibility
+> It requires bravery to challenge the status quo.
+Pushing for accessibility within your team, organization, and the community at large is not easy.

+Marcy lists a couple of qualities that might help when pus

 ## Useful resources
 TODO: Add more  useful links.